N.M. Admin. Code § 16.12.2.11

 (2) The nurse must report violations of the Nursing Practice Act and administrative rules of the board of nursing to the board of nursing.

-D. The nurse acts to safeguard the patient/client when his care and safety are affected by incompetent, unethical, or illegal conduct of any person by reporting the conduct to the appropriate authorities.
+D. The nurse acts to safeguard the patient when their care and safety are affected by incompetent, unethical, or illegal conduct of any person by reporting the conduct to the appropriate authorities.

 E. The nurse shall recognize the dignity and rights of others regardless of social or economic status and personal attributes, shall conduct practice with respect for human dignity, unrestricted by considerations of age, race, religion, sex, sexual orientation, national origin, disability or nature of the patient/client's health problems.

-F. The nurse safeguards the individual's right to privacy by judiciously protecting information of a confidential nature, sharing only that information relevant to his care.
+F. The nurse safeguards the patient's right to privacy by judiciously protecting information of a confidential nature, sharing only that information relevant to their care.

 G. The nurse shall identify herself/himself by name and licensure category and shall permit inspection of their license when requested.